Norba

 Norba, an ancient town of Latium (Adjectum), Italy.
 It is situated 1 mile northwest of the modern town of Norma, on the western edge of the Volscian Mountains or Monti Lepini.
-The town is perched above a precipitous cliff with a splendid view over the Pomptine Marshes below; the highest point stands to ca. 460 meters (over 1500 feet) above sea level.
+The town is perched above a precipitous cliff with a splendid view over the Pomptine Marshes below; the highest point stands to c.
+460 meters (over 1,500 feet) above sea level.